nblockbuster/DestinyUnpackerCPP/README.md

 # Destiny 2 Unpacker
 Put oodle dll in same directory.
 The oodle dll is from Destiny 2 directory.

-Valid for all Destiny 2: Shadowkeep packages from version 2.6.0.1 onward.
+Valid for all Destiny 2 Day 1 packages from version 1.0.(1?
+0?) onward.

 Tested and works with any packages with a build date of 7/13/2017 at 12:29:40 PM (Beta packages I believe, need to modify encryption keys for the encryption)